 Corn Casserole Recipe Ingredients

-So I realize that some of you may balk at the amount of butter and/or sugar… Please keep in mind this is an heirloom recipe that’s been passed down through my family.
-I always prepare it exactly as written, with the possible exception of using organic ingredients, because it’s a special occasion dish.
+I’ll warn you ahead of time that this recipe does contain a good amount of sugar… Please keep in mind this is an heirloom recipe that’s been passed down through my family.
+I always prepare it exactly as written, because it’s a special occasion dish.
 Yes, it’s a little decadent, but I’m okay with that because “everything in moderation.”
 Ya know?
+But if you’re truly concerned, decreasing the sugar shouldn’t hurt the outcome.

 Doubling or Tripling Corn Casserole